 Provide All Needed Educational Materials

-During the first stage of the onboarding process, the employees must learn about the organization’s history, goals, and culture.
+During the first stage of the onboarding process, the new employees must learn about the organization’s history, goals, and culture.
 For someone who already has experience working in the same industry, this process will be much simpler and faster.
 For a recent graduate, you must try a bit harder.

 The HR department must prepare educational materials that inform new employees about the organization’s mission and history.
 For example, you can use Aussie writing service to hire professional writers, who will complete the text for these brochures under your instructions.